Aktiun/chartfactor-node/README.md

 # ChartFactor Node

-ChartFactor Node (CFN) is a thin server wrapper to enable the server-side execution of ChartFactor Toolkit (CFT) data providers.
-This allows you to apply custom logic such as filters on the server side before executing the actual queries on the data engine.
-This is useful in multi-tenant scenarios where data from multiple accounts reside on the same table and you need to ensure end users only see data related to their account.
+This project is a reference implementation of a ChartFactor Node server running ChartFactor data providers on the server-side to power lightweight visual analytics.
+Refer to the [ChartFactor Node documentation](https://chartfactor.com/doc/latest/data_providers/cfnode/) to connect your web data applications to a ChartFactor Node server.

+Running data providers on the server-side allows you to apply custom logic such as filters before executing the actual queries on the data engine.
 It currently supports the Elasticsearch, BigQuery, and Redshift data providers.

 ## Getting ready